gitmachtl/scripts/cardano/testnet/README.md

 * **05a_genStakepoolCert.sh:** generates the certificate poolname.pool.cert to (re)register a stakepool on the blockchain
   <br>```./05a_genStakepoolCert.sh <PoolNodeName> [optional registration-protection key]``` will generate the certificate poolname.pool.cert from poolname.pool.json file<br>
   To register a protected Ticker you will have to provide the secret protection key as a second parameter to the script.<br>
   The script requires a json file for the values of PoolNodeName, OwnerStakeAddressName(s), RewardsStakeAddressName (can be the same as the OwnerStakeAddressName), pledge, poolCost & poolMargin(0.01-1.00) and PoolMetaData.
-This script will also generate the poolname.metadata.json file for the upload to your webserver:
+This script will also generate the poolname.metadata.json file for the upload to your webserver.
+Learn more about the parameters in this config json [here](#poolnamepooljson-config-file-for-each-pool):
   <br>**Sample mypool.pool.json**
   ```console
    {